jonathanj/eliottree/README.rst

                            standard keys.
      --raw                 Do not format some task values (such as UTC timestamps) as human-readable
+     --color {always,auto,never}
+                           Color the output.
+Defaults based on whether the output is a TTY.
      -l LENGTH, --field-limit LENGTH
                            Limit the length of field values to LENGTH or a newline, whichever comes first.
 Use a length of 0 to